Brett-Kennedy/DopingOutlierTester/README.md

 **Simple Example Notebook**

-This [example notebook](https://github.com/Brett-Kennedy/Doping_Outlier_Tester/blob/main/examples/Simple%20Example.ipynb) provides an example using IsolationForest (IF), which is known to be a strong outlier detector.
+The [example notebook](https://github.com/Brett-Kennedy/Doping_Outlier_Tester/blob/main/examples/Simple%20Example.ipynb) provides an example using IsolationForest (IF), which is known to be a strong outlier detector.

 The Doping Outliers Test tool cannot estimate how unusual any row is, only how unusual it likely is compared to its state before the doping process.
 As such, to evaluate how well IF does in identifying the modified rows, we get the IF score of each row both before and after the doping process and examine the difference in IF scores.
 The gains in outlier scores for the modified rows should be higher than for the unmodified rows, which is, in fact, the case.
 The IF scores (once cleaned) correlate very closely with the estimated scores produced by the Doping Outlier Tester tool.